joseriveraphd/proj_sql/README.md

 ![](sql_code_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-Note that the first four categories have resolution times less than 1 day.
+Note that the first four categories have resolution times less than 1 hour.
 The resolution times for the first four categories plotted above are 1.8, 2.7, 3.0, and 8.6 minutes.

 # Mobile, phone, and other sources of 3-1-1 requests